Boston, Massachusetts, U.S.A

 Sydney is the second largest city of Nova Scotia, located on the east side of the beautiful island Cape Breton.
 Once, it had been a thriving mining center of steel.
 This colonial port is a gateway to some of the most historic sites and scenic landscapes of the North Atlantic.

-Saint John (Nb (Bay of Fundy), Canada
+Saint John (New Brunswick), Canada

 Saint John is a historic seaport, situated along the north shore of the Bay of Fundy, in the province of New Brunswick, Canada.
 The city has a vibrant past that matches perfectly to the modern life style.
 A lot of activities are available for all tastes.
 Don't miss to visit the unique attraction of the Bay of Fundy, where is happening the phenomenon of the world's highest tides.